ZetaTwo/csgo_demo_parser/README.md

 3. Install protobuf compiler
 4. Get the protobuf definitions from the [Valve demo parser](https://github.com/ValveSoftware/csgo-demoinfo.git).

+## Build

+Run compile.sh or perform the equivalent actions:

+1. Compile the Valve protobuf specifications to parsers in your desired language
+2. Compile the csgodem.ksy kaitai specifications into parsers in your desired language

 ## Usage

-For example of how to use this, check the demo content dumper in parser.py
+For example of how to use this, check the demo content dumper in parser.py Basically, you parse the demo file with the Kaitai parser and then use the protobuf varint decoder to iterate over (type,size) pairs of frame.body.inner_packet and then parse those chunks with the protobuf parsers.